 - Approximately half of the nitrogen oxide emissions are caused by transport.
 Total emissions decreased by 27% between 2005 and 2016.
 The target is a 50% reduction.

-- Over 50% of volatile organic compounds (VOCs) are produced by industry.
+- Over 50% of volatile organic compounds (VOC) are produced by industry.
 The target is a reduction of around 30% compared to 2005.
 To date, a reduction of 24% has been achieved.

 - Ammonia (NH3) originates almost exclusively from agriculture, where it escapes into the air from stables and liquid manure storage and application sites.
 Total ammonia emissions, which are responsible for around two-thirds of the nitrogen deposition, have only decreased by about 5% since 2005.
 The target is a reduction of 40%.

 Air quality in Switzerland has continued to improve since 2000 and holds up well in international comparison with similarly densely populated regions.
-For 9 out of 13 of the most important air pollutants for which the Ordinance on Air Pollution Control specifies ambient limit values, the levels throughout Switzerland are now below these limits.
+For most air pollutants for which the Ordinance on Air Pollution Control specifies ambient limit values, the levels throughout Switzerland are now below these limits.

 Excessive levels of particulate matter, ozone and nitrogen dioxide pose the greatest threat to health as they cause and exacerbate respiratory and cardiovascular diseases.
 According to a report entitled “Externe Kosten und Nutzen des Verkehrs in der Schweiz” (external costs and benefits of transport in Switzerland), the current state of the air resulted in around 2,200 premature deaths in Switzerland in 2015, including around 200 from lung cancer.
 Year on year, elevated air pollutant concentrations are responsible for over 1,800 hospital admissions due to cardio-vascular diseases and respiratory disorders and a total of 14,000 hospital days.